 The agreement on the UK’s new relationship with the EU significantly changes the way UK businesses interact with the EU.
 This includes those working in the screen sectors.
 This page sets out how our working relationship has now changed.
 The advice in this Q&A refers to the situation as it applies from 1 January 2021 when the Trade and Cooperation Agreement took effect.

 The UK left the European Union on 31 January 2020 and entered a ‘transition period’ while it negotiated its future relationship with the European Union.
 Both parties announced that they had agreed a deal on their new relationship on 24 December 2020, with its terms taking effect immediately after the transition period concluded on 31 December 2020.
 The Trade and Cooperation Agreement has many implications for the screen sectors.
-This Q&A will be updated over the coming days and weeks as further detail becomes clear, including around mobility, subsidy (State aid), data transfers and intellectual property.
+This Q&A will be updated over the coming weeks as further detail becomes clear, including around mobility, subsidy (State aid), data transfers and intellectual property.

 If you have additional queries or concerns, please email email@example.com.
 UK Government also hosts a page setting out information for those working in the broader creative industries from January 2021.
 Find out more.

 What are the new rules regarding short-term movement of people (mobility)?

 The Withdrawal Agreement allowed freedom of movement to continue until the end of the transition period in December 2020.

 Under the Trade and Cooperation Agreement, both the UK and the EU have agreed to provide visa-free travel for certain kinds of short-term visits in respect of their nationals in accordance with their domestic law.